crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 ## Specific Terms

-DCSS has many terms that have a specific meaning withint the game and so need to be translated consistently everywhere they occur.
+DCSS has many terms that have a specific meaning within the game and so need to be translated consistently everywhere they occur.
 However, choosing translations is not always easy for several reasons:

 - Word meanings in the context of DCSS may not match common usage